sofwerx/swx-devops/README.md

     vagrant ssh

 ### Windows
-> For Windows you will need to install Windows Subsystem for Linux.
+> For Windows, you need to install Windows Subsystem for Linux.

 #### On 64-bit Windows 10 Anniversary Update or later (build 1607+)

-Please refer to the Documentation for the most up-to-date instructions:
+Please refer to the documentation below for the most up-to-date instructions:
 - https://msdn.microsoft.com/en-us/commandline/wsl/about
 - https://msdn.microsoft.com/en-us/commandline/wsl/install-win10